Good Manners (2017 film): Plot

 Clara interviews for a nanny job despite having no experience or references.
 Just as she is about to be turned down for the job, the woman interviewing her, Ana, experiences cramping.
 A sympathetic Clara guides her through the pain, and Ana decides to hire her as a live-in housekeeper and future nanny.

 On her 29th birthday, Ana gets drunk and reveals to Clara that she is estranged from her family.
 Originally engaged to a man, she cheated on him and conceived a child from her affair.
 Her parents sent her to the city to have an abortion, but they severed ties with her after she refused to go through with it.

 Ana is ordered by her doctors not to consume meat.
 One night, Clara finds her rifling through the fridge.
 When Clara tries to guide her to bed, Ana kisses her but then scratches her hard enough to draw blood.
 The following morning, Ana does not appear to remember the incident.

 Clara realizes that the incident might be connected to the full moon.
 The following full moon, Ana passionately kisses Clara and the two have sex.
 Later that night, Ana sleepwalks again.
 Clara witnesses her murdering and eating a cat.
 The following day, Clara tells Ana about her sleepwalking.
 She also puts some of her blood into Ana's meal to relieve her thirst for blood and sleepwalking.

 On the following full moon night, Ana's cramping worsens.
 Before Clara can call for help, Ana's stomach ruptures.
-Ana is killed, but her baby, a werewolf pup, survives.
-Clara decides to run away and abandon the baby, but changes her mind on the last part upon hearing the child's cries and decides to raise it herself, naming him Joel.
+She dies, and Clara sees that the surviving baby is a werewolf pup.
+Clara runs away and tries to abandon the baby, but changes her mind on the latter upon hearing the child's cries and decides to raise him herself, naming him Joel as Ana wished.

 Seven years later, Clara works as a nurse and is raising Joel as her own.
 She has raised him as a vegetarian and chains him up in what is known as "the Little Bedroom" during full moons to protect him.
-After Clara's landlady Dona Amélia gives Joel meat one day, he searches through Clara's things, where he uncovers a photo of Ana, becoming hostile with Clara.
-The next morning (as Joel began to transform while arguing with her) Clara reluctantly admits that Ana is his birth mother, but insists that she does not know who his father is.
+After Clara's landlady Dona Amélia gives Joel meat one day, he searches through Clara's things, where he uncovers a photo of Ana, becoming hostile with Clara and even transforming during an argument with her.
+The next morning, Clara reluctantly admits that Ana is his birth mother, but insists that she does not know who his father is.